 Who is an architect?
-This is an individual who designs buildings and, in many cases, supervises their constructions.
+This individual designs buildings and, in many cases, supervise their construction.

 Below are the top 20 Interview Questions and Answers you are likely to face when looking for an architecture job.

 1. Why Are You Interested In This Role?

 Here the interviewer wants to know why you are interested in working for them as an architect.
 It would be best to consider talking about practicing the skills you have and learning from the hiring company.

 “I was motivated to apply for this role once I saw it because I have a passion for it.
 Designing has been one of the best careers that I have indulged in.
 Also, I would like to use the skills that I learned from the University and the experience I have from my previous roles to better your performance in the construction field when it comes to designing.
 I have also seen this company’s great buildings designed well and its services to other companies.
 I want to learn and improve my skills from your team as well.
 Despite having good skills in architecture, I must say that I am not there yet.
 I need to sharpen my skills and be better than I am today. ”

 2. What Are The Roles Of an Architect?

 The interviewer wants to learn whether you know your duties and responsibilities as an architect.
 Mention to them the primary duties and responsibilities of an architect.